 print(len(x))#=> 10

-If the example above the built-in len function is overridden with logic that always returns 10.
+In the example above the built-in len function is overridden with logic that always returns 10.
 Note that the def statement is executed dynamically so the new overriding len function has not yet been defined when the first call to len is made therefore the built-in version of len is called in line 2 and it returns the expected result (3 in this case).
 After the new len function is defined it overrides all references to the builtin-in len function in the script.
 This can later be “undone” by explicitly importing the built-in len function with the following code:

 from builtins import len